-The Lee L. Powers Service Scholarship was established to ensure total funding of tuition for all eligible students.
+The Lee L. Powers Service Scholarship was established to provide funding of tuition for eligible students.
 Once tuition demands are met and if additional revenues are available, a stipend may be allotted for books.
 The actual amount of the scholarship will be determined by the number of applicants and revenues on hand.
 This scholarship is available to part-time students on a pro rata basis.
+Please note funding for this scholarship is limited.